ianorlin/pyqt5-tutorial/radiobutton.rst

   checked = radiobutton.isChecked()

 By default, all RadioButton widgets within the window will be assigned to the same group.
 This will cause problems if there are multiple batches of buttons which have different intents.
-To resolve this issue, read about the :doc:`ButtonGroup` object.
+To resolve this issue, read about the :doc:`buttongroup` object.

 =======
 Example